OxHainan/cloak-docs/docs/source/started/contribute.rst

 All Contributions Counts
 ----------------------------

-We are always calling for talented, self-motivated developers, reserachers or students who are excited about our vision.
+We are always calling for talented, self-motivated developers, researchers or students who are excited about our vision.
 For now, all code of Cloak has been published as four repositories: